-It is important to distinguish the difference between "knowledge" and the "higher order thinking skills needed to apply that knowledge".
-The essential "higher order" critical thinking and problem solving skills that the findingQED framework and platform was invented to address include the abilities to:
+It is important to distinguish the difference between "knowledge" and the "higher-order thinking skills needed to apply knowledge".
+Core "higher-order" thinking skills developed and exercised by findingQED scenarios include the abilities to:

 When applying these core higher-order thinking skills effectively, one is "Thinking Critically".
 These higher-order skills can be widely applied across problems or issues that arise in any knowledge domain.
 That is, Critical Thinking and Creative Problem Solving are domain independent; they are effective in any context where thinking is required.